yuzhang21/dataviz-project-cs573/README.md

 # Data Visualization Project (CS573)
-**Refined dataviz-project-templateA-proposal**
-A project proposal for US Flu Surveillance Data Review.
+A completed project starting from a proposal to finish for US Flu Surveillance Data Review.

-#### History
+#### Revision History
   1. (09/25) Created template version A with initial sketch materials
   2. (10/02) Refine the proposal with defined components, tasks, interaction details and schedule
   3. (10/09) Update progress for first week at 1/4.
   4. (10/17) Update progress for second week at 2/4.
   5. (10/23) Update progress for third week at 3/4.
   6. (10/29) Update progress for third week at 4/4.
+  7. (10/30) Complete the project results update and future discussions.

 ## Data

-The data I propose to visualize for this project is a multi-year flu patient visits data collected by healthcare providers across the United States, who participated in the Influenza-like Illness Surveillance Network (ILINet).
+The data to visualize in this project is a multi-year flu patient visits data collected by healthcare providers across the United States, who participated in the Influenza-like Illness Surveillance Network (ILINet).
 [Weekly U.S. Influenza Surveillance Reports](https://www.cdc.gov/flu/weekly/index.htm#ILIMap) are generated from the ILINet Program, which presents an [interactive FluView visualization](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) of the data.
-In this proposal, I am going to present the data with more visualizations in order to answer the questions about the data better.
+In this project, the data visualization is using multiple panels with interactive features to reveal more details about the data in order to answer the questions related to the data more intuitively and effectively.

 ## Prototypes